 Learn about Begonia Grandis, a hardy begonia that easily overwinters here in my zone 6 garden.
-A good shade lover, with pretty pink flowers in late summer when all of the other plants are dying back.
+A good shade lover, with pretty pink flowers in late summer when all other plants are dying back.

-Maybe some of you, like me, thought begonias were only available as annuals and house plants however, Begonia grandis is a hardy perennial and comes back every year in my zone 6a garden.
+Maybe some of you, like me, thought begonias were only available as annuals and house plants however, Begonia grandis is a winter hardy perennial and comes back every year in my zone 6a garden.
 You probably won’t find it at your big box store and maybe not even at the local nursery.

 I bought mine from Shields Herb and Flower Farm in Spraggs, PA several years ago and have been pleasantly surprised to find it thriving in my garden.
 One thing I have noticed is that it does come up late in the spring.